Mortgage Pre-Approval for First-Time Tucson Home Buyers

 3. List Assets & Down Payment Source

 Underwriters must verify where all funds originate.
-For mortgage pre-approval for first-time buyers, it’s critical to document your assets clearly and avoid large, unexplained cash deposits in the months leading up to your application.
+For mortgage pre-approval for first-time buyers, it’s critical to document your assets clearly to prove you can cover the down payment, closing costs, and earnest money deposit.

 What You Must Include: